AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/unified-experience-faq.md

 **Will users have to link their Adobe accounts to their Workfront accounts if they already have both?**

-Yes.
-There is a process for this, and more details will be provided when it's time for your organization to move to IMS.
+Yes, there is a process for this, and more details will be provided when it's time for your organization to move to IMS.

 **What happens to the Workfront users who don't have an Adobe account?**